Operational Entanglement of Symmetry-Protected Topological Edge States: Entanglement

 Now that we have a density matrix $\rho_{AB}$ that only describes the two subsystems we are interested in, we can apply the operational entanglement measure defined in Eq.~\eqref{VW} with $E[\rho]$ being a bipartite measure of entanglement for a mixed state.
 Regardless of the chosen mixed state measure of entanglement, $E_{\textrm{op}}$ is not easy to compute in general.
 However, for small dimensions of $\rho_{AB}$ a calculation of its matrix elements using correlation functions is feasible \cite{DowlingDohertyWiseman}.
 For the case of two edge states ($I=2$) considered here the only projected density matrix which will contribute to $E_{\textrm{op}}$ is $\rho_{AB}^{1,1}$.
 We will call the two modes on one side of the ladder $A_1$ and $A_2$, and the modes on the other side $B_1$ and $B_2$.
 Next, we define the projection operators $P^A = A_1^\dag A_1(1-A_2^\dag A_2)+ (1-A_1^\dag A_1)A_2^\dag A_2$ and analoguously $P^B$ which project the ground state onto a (non-normalized) state with a single particle in each subsystem, $|\Psi^{1,1}\rangle = P^A P^B |\Psi\rangle$.
 The matrix elements of the $4 \times 4$ matrix $\rho_{AB}^{1,1}$ can now be computed from correlation functions in the projected state,

-In systems---such as the SSH ladder considered here---which are Gaussian, we can use Wick's Theorem to turn the multi-point correlation functions into products of two-point correlation functions.
+A more detailed description of how to calculate the matrix elements of $\rho_{AB}^{1,1}$ is given in App.~D. In systems---such as the SSH ladder considered here---which are Gaussian, we can use Wick's Theorem to turn the multi-point correlation functions into products of two-point correlation functions.
 Since we already know from the topological phase diagram, Fig.~\ref{Fig2}, that we need at least a $3$-leg ladder to have two filled edge states, we concentrate on this case in the following.
 The choice of the few sites controlled by Alice and Bob needs to be based on prior knowledge of where the topological edge states are primarily located.
 Based on numerical results for strong dimerizations, we choose $A_1 = a_1^1$, $A_2 = a_1^3$, $B_1 = b_L^1$ and $B_2 = b_L^3$, see Fig.~\ref{Fig1}.

-There are many different entanglement measures one can use to quantify the entanglement of a density matrix \cite{Horodecki}.
+There are many different entanglement measures one can use to quantify the entanglement of a mixed-state density matrix \cite{Horodecki}.
 Here we use an additive measure of entanglement, the logarithmic negativity \cite{Zyczkowski,VidalWerner},